Rehabilitation Counseling, MS

 Students are prepared to make significant practitioner-oriented contributions to rehabilitation counseling.
 Our program also prepares them for further study at the doctoral level if they so desire.

 Careers for Graduates

 - Counseling and assessment

 Typical work settings are:

 - Veterans Administration

 - Community-based programs for people with specific disabilities, such as mental health disabilities, intellectual disabilities, autism, or brain injury

 Students can expect an excellent employment outlook upon graduation.
 In fact, of all successful program graduates in recent years, 95 percent have obtained employment in the field of rehabilitation counseling.

 In addition to our rigorous course of study, this employment rate is partially due to the competitive experience our students gain through the program’s required practicum and internship components.
-A 100-hour practicum in approved placement sites, as well as a 600-hour internship, divided evenly over the course of two semesters is required.
+Requirements include a 100-hour practicum at an approved placement site, as well as a 600-hour internship.
+Both are divided evenly over the course of two semesters.

-Students may choose to complete their field work placements in a setting of their choice and in their local agencies--especially convenient for those who wish to study online.
+Students may choose to complete their fieldwork placements in a setting of their choice, including local agencies--especially convenient for those who wish to study online.